Tiffany-Bergett/tiffany-bergett/README.md

 Pronouns: She/They
 # 💫 About Me:

 I'm from Albany OR, USA.
-I am dedicated to lifelong learning and being an advocate for all humans and products that help make life better for us :)
+I am dedicated to being an advocate for all humans and products that help make life better for us :)

 - 🔭 I’m currently working on **teaching BI Analyst skills with TripleTen.**
 - 🌱 I’m currently learning **Python and Project Management skills.**